nedelec/preconfig/README.md

 This is Free Software with absolutely no WARANTY.

-Preconfig is distributed under GPL3.0 Licence (see LICENCE.md)
+Preconfig is distributed under GPL3.0 Licence (see LICENCE)

 # Feedback